MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/hardware-devices-in-containers.md

 By default, Windows containers are given minimal access to host devices--just like Linux containers.
 There are certain workloads where it is beneficial--or even imperative--to access and communicate with host hardware devices.
 This guide covers which devices are supported in containers and how to get started.

-> [!IMPORTANT]
-> This feature requires a version of Docker that supports the `--device` command-line option for Windows containers.
-Formal Docker support is scheduled for the upcoming Docker EE Engine 19.03 release.
-Until then, the [upstream source](https://master.dockerproject.org/) for Docker contains the necessary bits.

 ## Requirements

 For this feature to work, your environment must meet the following requirements: